scriptwerx/grunt-codename/README.md

 })
 ```

 **codename** allows to set the codename and patchName based on the version number of the configuration files (package.json, manifest.json, etc.) in your project.
-Only JSON files are supported, and each file **must** have a `version` field compliant to [SemVer][] guidelines but currently only single-digit for major, minor and patch.
+Only JSON files are supported, and each file **must** have a `version` field compliant to [SemVer][] guidelines.

+**N.B.
+The supplied codenames and patchNames only include suport for single-digit for major, minor and patch of the *version* field - you must supply your own custom codenames and patchNames if you can't hanlde this restriction (but that's a lot of names)!**

 ### Example JSON